amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 The Dapr [Secrets Management building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) abstracts away the complexity of working with secrets.

  - It hides the underlying plumbing through a unified interface.
- - It supports a variety of secret stores, both locally and in production.
+ - It supports various *pluggable* secret stores components, which can vary between development and production.
  - Applications don't require direct dependencies on secret store libraries.
  - Developers don't require detailed knowledge of each secret store.

-All of the above concerns are handled by Dapr.
+Dapr handles all of the above concerns.

 Access to the secrets is secured through authentication and authorization.
 Only an application with sufficient rights can access secrets.
-Applications running in Kubernetes can also leverage its built-in secrets management mechanism.
+Applications running in Kubernetes can also use its built-in secrets management mechanism.

 ## How it works

-There are two ways an application can leverage the secrets management building block:
+Applications can use the secrets management building block in two ways:

-- Retrieve a secret from a direct call.
+- Retrieve a secret directly from the application block.
 - Reference a secret indirectly from a Dapr component configuration.

 Retrieving secrets is covered first.
-Referencing a secret from a Dapr component configuration is addressed later.
+Referencing a secret from a Dapr component configuration is addressed in a later section.

 As with all Dapr building blocks, applications interact with a Dapr sidecar service.
 It exposes the secrets management API.
 The API can be called with either HTTP or gRPC using the following URL: